Operator: 9-1-1, what is your emergency?

 Let’s use this scenario as an example, Dan is a real estate agent who is in the neighborhood looking for homeowners who want to put their house up for sale.
 He decides to do this by going door-to-door knocking.

 Dan: Hello, I’m sorry to bother you but I really need some help.
 Do you have just a moment?

 Homeowner: Yes.
 (About 80% of the time.
 Otherwise, they’ll say something like “What is this about?”
 Either way, reply with the following…

 Dan: Thank you.
 Here’s my problem.
-I’m a local real estate agent and I have some people who really want to live in this neighborhood.
+I’m a local real estate agent and there are people who really want to live in this neighborhood.
 Do you know anyone who’s thinking about selling?
-I’m really trying to help these people find a new home.

 Homeowner: [they will or they won’t] Why as a matter fact I do.

 What did you think?
 Easy, isn’t it?
-A few of our real estate clients have actually used this approach and one of them received 12 listing by doing this.
-See asking for help pays off!
+A few of our real estate clients have actually used this approach and one of them earned twelve listings in a single month by doing this.
+Asking for help pays off!
 The reason why this approach works so great is that most of us love to help other people.
 It feeds our need to contribute to others and to our community.
 By helping others you are helping yourself.
 Everyone wins!